 A principal agent or officer in effective control (OIEC) is responsible for the accuracy of their agency's advertising and the conduct of agency staff.
 Any complaints regarding an agency's advertising or conduct should be directed to the OIEC.

-For more information, view our Misleading or deceptive conduct page.
+For more information, view Misleading or deceptive conduct.

 If you use testimonials such as quotes or other comments from clients to promote your agency’s services, they must be accurate.
 You must not use testimonials that are exaggerated, misleading or false.
 This includes:

 - inventing quotes from genuine or fictitious clients

 - making false or misleading comments about actual comments made by clients

 - using testimonials from genuine clients that are false or misleading.